Living in Kentlands, MD

 For serious outdoor recreation, Seneca Creek State Park is right on Kentlands' doorstep.
 Offering more walking, biking, and cross-country skiing than you can shake a (hiking) stick at, the scenic park also sets a gentler pace with strolling trails and boat rentals around Clopper Lake.

 After working up an appetite, locals head to a popular alehouse on West Diamond Avenue in Gaithersburg.
-A stalwart of Kentlands' nightlife, there's always something going on at this popular microbrewery, including live music, patio parties and charity fundraisers.
-Closer to home, the Kentlands neighborhood bristles with a generous selection of Italian, Asian, Mexican and all-American eateries and popular local bars.
+A stalwart of Kentlands' nightlife, there's always something going on at this popular microbrewery, including live music, patio parties, and charity fundraisers.
+Closer to home, the Kentlands neighborhood bristles with a generous selection of Italian, Asian, Mexican, and all-American eateries, as well as popular local bars.

 Housing in Kentlands

-Property in Kentlands, Maryland, mirrors the neo-traditional design of the neighborhood, which means you won't see any driveways or curb cuts on these fine streets.
+Real estate in Kentlands, Maryland, mirrors the neo-traditional design of the neighborhood, which means you won't see any driveways or curb cuts on these fine streets.
 Garages are located behind homes and are accessed via a rear service alleyway.
-This layout allows for a more intimate streetscape and, with houses closer to the street, residents get a deeper backyard.
+This layout allows for a more intimate streetscape, with houses closer to the street allowing residents get a deeper backyard.

 If you're looking for homes for sale in Kentlands, MD, you'll find a wide variety of housing options: single-family detached homes, townhouses, condos, and three-story urban cottages with white picket fences and immaculate lawns.
 Because it's so unique, the Kentlands real estate market remains universally strong.

 Transportation and Travel in Kentlands

-Walking is de rigueur in Kentlands, Maryland, -- from almost anywhere in the neighborhood, residents can walk to do their grocery shopping, grab a cup of coffee or have a meal.
+Walking is de rigueur in Kentlands, Maryland—residents can walk to do their grocery shopping, grab a cup of coffee or have a meal from almost anywhere in the neighborhood.
 For access to Rockville and commercial centers in Montgomery County, Kentlands lies just 5 miles west of Interstate 270.
 Public transportation options include the Montgomery County Ride-On Buses, Metrorail at the Red Line's Shady Grove Station and the MARC commuter train with several stops in the area on weekdays.